Python Library for Electrical Engineering Computational Analysis

 - PYLEECAN is coupled to GMSH 2D/3D finite element mesh generator to run third-party multiphysic solvers.

-- PYLEECAN is coupled to a multiobjective optimization library to carry design optimization of electrical machines.
+- PYLEECAN is coupled to two different multiobjective optimization libraries to carry design optimization of electrical machines.

 - PYLEECAN enables to define Parameter Sweep of variable speed simulations.